solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 and transaction requests, encode these requests as a QR code, partially sign transactions, and gate transactions based on conditions you choose.
-Rather than leaving it at that, we hope you'll see this as an example of leveraging existing features in new and interesting ways, using it as a launching pad for your own unique client-side network interactions.
+Rather than leaving it at that, we hope you'll see this as an example of leveraging existing features in new and innovative ways, using it as a launching pad for your own unique client-side network interactions.

 ### Solana Pay

-The [Solana Pay specification](https://docs.solanapay.com/spec) is a set of standards that allow users to request payments and initiate transactions using URLs in a uniform way across various Solana apps and wallets.
+The [Solana Pay specification](https://docs.solanapay.com/spec) is a set of standards that allow users to request payments and initiate transactions using URLs uniformly across various Solana apps and wallets.

 Request URLs are prefixed with `solana:` so that platforms can direct the link to the appropriate application.
-For example, on mobile a URL that starts with `solana:` will be directed to wallet applications that support the Solana Pay specification.
+For example, on mobile, a URL that starts with `solana:` will be directed to wallet applications that support the Solana Pay specification.
 From there, the wallet can use the remainder of the URL to appropriately handle the request.